Updated: Dec 15, 2022

 If your injuries caused any long-term or permanent impairments, disfigurement, or disabilities; and

-The amount of physical and/or emotional suffering you experienced as a result of your injuries.
+The amount of physical and emotional suffering you experienced as a result of your injuries.

-An experienced Los Angeles Personal Injury Attorney in California can review the circumstances of your individual case to determine what your claim may be worth.
+An experienced California Personal Injury Attorney in California can review the circumstances of your individual case to determine what your bicycle and car accident settlement may be worth.
 Just because you filed a claim in court does not mean you will go to trial.

 In fact, most accident cases are settled through negotiations that happen before trial and out of court.
 Your Los Angeles Personal Injury Attorney will seek out the best way to resolve your case in the most favorable way possible.